pydicom/pydicom/doc/cli/cli_dev.rst

 function to register the subcommand and its arguments.

-If you wanted to create two subcommands, 'command1' and 'command2', you setup.py file should include something like:
+If you wanted to create two subcommands, 'command1' and 'command2', your setup.py file should include something like:

 .. code-block:: python